 Wrong House.

 An attendant at Mount Vernon not long since found a lady weeping most bitterly and audibly with her handkerchief at her eyes.
 He stepped up to her and said:

 "Are you in any trouble, madam?"

-"No. sir," she solbed.
+"No, sir." she sobbed.

+"I saw you weeping."

-"Ah!" said she, "how can one help weeping at the grave of the Father of His Country."
+"Ah!" said she, "how can one help weeping at the grave of the Father of His Country?"

+try."
 "Oh!
 Indeed, madam," said he, "that's it!
-The temb is over vonder.
+The tumb is over vonder.
 This is the ice house."-Indianapolis Journal.